Dystonia: Causes

 Primary dystonia is suspected when the dystonia is the only sign and there is no identifiable cause or structural abnormality in the central nervous system.
 Researchers suspect it is caused by a pathology of the central nervous system, likely originating in those parts of the brain concerned with motor function—such as the basal ganglia and the GABA (gamma-aminobutyric acid) producing Purkinje neurons.
 The precise cause of primary dystonia is unknown.
 In many cases it may involve some genetic predisposition towards the disorder combined with environmental conditions.

 Meningitis and encephalitis caused by viral, bacterial, and fungal infections of the brain have been associated with dystonia.
 The main mechanism is inflammation of the blood vessels, causing restriction of blood flow to the basal ganglia.
 Other mechanisms include direct nerve injury by the organism or a toxin, or autoimmune mechanisms.

 Malfunction of the sodium-potassium pump may be a factor in some dystonias.
 The Na^{+}-K^{+} pump has been shown to control and set the intrinsic activity mode of cerebellar Purkinje neurons.
 This suggests that the pump might not simply be a homeostatic, "housekeeping" molecule for ionic gradients; but could be a computational element in the cerebellum and the brain.
 Indeed, an ouabain block of Na^{+}-K^{+} pumps in the cerebellum of a live mouse results in it displaying ataxia and dystonia.
 Ataxia is observed for lower ouabain concentrations, dystonia is observed at higher ouabain concentrations.
 A mutation in the Na^{+}-K^{+} pump (ATP1A3 gene) can cause rapid onset dystonia parkinsonism.
 The parkinsonism aspect of this disease may be attributable to malfunctioning Na^{+}-K^{+} pumps in the basal ganglia; the dystonia aspect may be attributable to malfunctioning Na^{+}-K^{+} pumps in the cerebellum (that act to corrupt its input to the basal ganglia) possibly in Purkinje neurons.

+Cerebellar involvement in dystonia has been described as follows:

-Cerebellum issues causing dystonia is described by Filip et al. 2013: "Although dystonia has traditionally been regarded as a basal ganglia dysfunction, recent provocative evidence has emerged of cerebellar involvement in the pathophysiology of this enigmatic disease.
+Although dystonia has traditionally been regarded as a basal ganglia dysfunction, recent provocative evidence has emerged of cerebellar involvement in the pathophysiology of this enigmatic disease.
 It has been suggested that the cerebellum plays an important role in dystonia etiology, from neuroanatomical research of complex networks showing that the cerebellum is connected to a wide range of other central nervous system structures involved in movement control to animal models indicating that signs of dystonia are due to cerebellum dysfunction and completely disappear after cerebellectomy, and finally to clinical observations in secondary dystonia patients with various types of cerebellar lesions.
 It is proposed that dystonia is a large-scale dysfunction, involving not only cortico-basal ganglia-thalamo-cortical pathways, but the cortico-ponto-cerebello-thalamo-cortical loop as well.
 Even in the absence of traditional "cerebellar signs" in most dystonia patients, there are more subtle indications of cerebellar dysfunction.
-It is clear that as long as the cerebellum's role in dystonia genesis remains unexamined, it will be difficult to significantly improve the current standards of dystonia treatment or to provide curative treatment."
+It is clear that as long as the cerebellum's role in dystonia genesis remains unexamined, it will be difficult to significantly improve the current standards of dystonia treatment or to provide curative treatment.